jmanguino/FSMVRPTWSC/Instances/Literature Adapted/Readme.txt

 The literature adpted instances use the client data from Solomon (1986)'s VRPTW instances.
 It is available at: http://w.cba.neu.edu/~msolomon/problems.htm
 In this folder you will find the vehicle data that should be used.

-The file is organized a for each instance group.
+The file is organized as presented bellow for each instance group.

 C1                -> Instance group (R1, R2, C1, C2, RC1 or RC2)
 3                 -> Number of types of vehicles (K)